 As a self-professed child-directed play fanatic, the only thing I value more for children than safe “yes” spaces are places they can safely and freely explore outdoors.
 I’m definitely with child specialist Magda Gerber on this one:

 “Babies thrive out-of-doors.
 They sleep better, eat better, look better, play better, and learn better.
 Fresh air both soothes and stimulates.
 I always tell parents how much more easily they could raise healthy, “happy” children if they would make outdoor living a regular habit for their babies.” – Magda Gerber, Dear Parent: Caring for Infants With Respect

-Here are some practical and inspiring examples shared by the parents in the “Raising Babies Magda’s Way” group on Facebook (along with a few of my own)…
+Here are some practical and inspiring examples parents have shared with me, along with a few of my own…

 Me: We used the same wooden kiddy corral for all three of our children as babies.
 When we had our oldest, we lived in a small house, and our only outdoor space was a brick patio.
 I had a piece of foam cut to fit the dimensions of the kiddy corral and covered it with large sheets and blankets.
 I shifted it during the day to keep it mostly shaded.
 We had a table and chairs next to it where I spent many blissful hours watching my daughter play from the time she was three months to one year old.